Keon-Jukes/Keon-Jukes/README.md

  # Hello Visitors 🚀

- I am a fullstack software engineer and enjoy working on innovative projects.
+ I am a fullstack software engineer and I enjoy working on innovative projects.